Petra Němcová: Television

 In 2005, Němcová published her autobiography Love Always, Petra (ISBN 0446579130).

 In the 2008 TV special, A Muppets Christmas: Letters to Santa, muppet lab assistant Beaker tests a wish machine and causes Němcová to appear.

-2004 Boxing Day tsunami
+2004 Indian Ocean tsunami

 On 26 December 2004, Němcová was in Khao Lak, Thailand, with her main photographer and boyfriend, Simon Atlee, when the 2004 Indian Ocean earthquake and tsunami struck.
 Atlee drowned and Němcová suffered a broken pelvis and serious internal injuries, but she managed to hold on to a palm tree for eight hours until she was rescued by Thai civilians and airlifted to an inland hospital nearby.

 Philanthropy

-Němcová serves on the advisory board of the Glamour's Women of the Year Fund.
+Němcová served on the advisory board of Glamours Women of the Year Fund.

-Her autobiography, Love Always, Petra, was released in 2005 from which 100% of the proceeds were donated towards helping children affected both by the 2004 tsunami in Thailand and ongoing natural disasters worldwide.
+Her autobiography, Love Always, Petra, was released in 2005 from which 100% of the profits were donated towards helping children affected both by the 2004 tsunami in Thailand and ongoing natural disasters worldwide.